 - During that era, the limited methods of communication posed significant challenges to spreading God's word among humanity.
 A well-connected network of tribes or families, especially those involved in trade, would have been an effective means to spread God's word across regions.
 Additionally, maintaining the prophetic tradition within these tribes could foster a sense of generational honor and pride, gradually building a reputation that would aid in promoting God's word and expanding its reach. - Observationally, the Jewish people have consistently demonstrated a remarkable aptitude for commerce across generations.
-This inherent trait (i.e., by divine design)
+This inherent trait (i.e., by divine design) appears to have sustained the Israelites in the trade business over the years, thereby facilitating the dissemination of God's word. - The Covenant provides exceptional and unparalleled opportunities for virtue and good deeds.
+Misusing or taking advantage of this divine privilege to justify sin or harmful actions represents a serious distortion of God's will and: - Is likely a reason for stricter reprimands for the Children of Israel who commit such offenses.

-- appears to have sustained the Israelites in the trade business over the years, thereby facilitating the dissemination of God's word. - The Covenant provides exceptional and unparalleled opportunities for virtue and good deeds.
-Misusing or taking advantage of this divine privilege to justify sin or harmful actions represents a serious distortion of God's will.
-This is likely a reason for stricter reprimands for the Children of Israel who commit such offenses. - The descendants of Ishmael, mostly nomadic Arab tribes, led a lifestyle that roamed the wilderness in search of green pastures.
+- Might explain the significant polarization between righteousness and wrongdoing observed among the Children of Israel today. - The descendants of Ishmael, mostly nomadic Arab tribes, led a lifestyle that roamed the wilderness in search of green pastures.
 This nomadic lifestyle might not have been as effective to disseminate God's word.
 Although there were many Arab traders, their trade routes were mostly limited to trips in and out of the wilderness.